bodoque007/Spring-BOOT/mvcExample/mvcDemo/README.md

 - [Maven](https://maven.apache.org/) build tool.

 ### Running the Application
-2. Navigate to the project directory
+1. Navigate to the project directory
-3. Configure your MySQL database details in the application (By default, "root" user with password "root" with database on localhost:3306).
+2. (OPTIONAL) Configure your MySQL database details in the application (By default, "root" user with password "root" with database on localhost:3306).
-4. Build and run the application:
+3Build and run the application:

     ```bash
     mvn spring-boot:run
     ```

-5. Open your web browser and go to [http://localhost:8080](http://localhost:8080) to access the form.
+4. Open your web browser and go to [http://localhost:8080](http://localhost:8080) to access the form.
 The validations check that the customer's favorite number is between 0 and 100, the last name is not null and that the couponCode begins with "bodoque".

 ## Features